 There isn't.
 With T3 we see the replacement of James Cameron as the director to Jonathan Mostow, competent but as of yet unspectacular, whose only previous claims to movie making fame were the good but less-than-stellar suspense-action films U-571 and Breakdown.
 If that drop in inspiration wasn't significant enough, the chore of writing the script has also been given to the writing team of John D. Bracato and Michael Ferris, who collaborated on the far-fetched thrillers, The Net and The Game.
 Then, Linda Hamilton isn't on board, nor is Edward Furlong.
 What you are left with is Arnie, a sky's-the-limit budget, and a formula laid out by the predecessor so that they could play things as safe as possible by adhering to it at all costs.

-T3 takes place roughly ten years after we've last seen John Conner, who has lived a rogue existence now that he has been contented that Judgment Day has been averted.
-Or so he thinks, until several young men and women around the city start getting picked off one by one by a powerful new Terminator, the T-X, which has the power to shape shift as well as control other machines.
-Another T-800 "Model 101" model Terminator has also come back to play the role as protector of John and his potential future wife, Kate, and it is his sole mission to make sure that they survive the impending doom that is to befall the rest of mankind.
+T3 takes place roughly ten years after we've last seen John Connor (Stahl, Sin City), who has lived a rogue existence now that he has been contented that Judgment Day has been averted.
+Or so he thinks, until several young men and women around the city start getting picked off one by one by a powerful new Terminator, the T-X (Loken, SWAT: Firefight), which has the power to shape shift as well as control other machines.
+Another T-800 "Model 101" model Terminator (Schwarzenegger) has also come back to play the role as protector of John and his potential future wife, Kate (Danes, The Hours), and it is his sole mission to make sure that they survive the impending doom that is to befall the rest of mankind.
 However, this doesn't sit well with John and Kate, who have about three hours to try to change destiny, against the seemingly insurmountable odds and against an unstoppable, omni-powerful opponent that will not rest.

 Although T3 is a clearly inferior sequel to the other two that come before it, it does have a couple of things that make it a tolerable viewing even if it falls short creatively.
 First, the special effects are phenomenal, with a couple of action sequences that are nothing short of breathtakingly rendered.
 It's truly an eye-candy lovers delight.
 Second, it does have a good sense of humor.
 Not all of the jokes are funny, but plenty of them are, and even if the main plot isn't engaging enough for us to care one way or another, at least there's some choice fun to be had along the way.